markteicher/Adaptive_Test_Orchestration/README.md

 ## 📦 Installation

-These steps reflect real-world engineering standards and must be followed exactly.
+The following steps describe how to prepare an environment and install ATO.
+Some steps verify prerequisites and may already be satisfied depending on your system.

 1. **Verify Python version**